 You’ve winterized your house, your car, and your sprinkler system.
 But have you winterized yourself?
 Long, cold weeks of frigid weather and little sunshine can take their toll on body, mind, and soul.
-Now it’s time to focus on yourself.
-Here are 11 natural therapies that can help preserve your health all winter long.
+Now it’s time to winterize your life.
+Here are 10 winter self-care tips that can help preserve your health all winter long.

 1. Eat Warming Foods.